 This is the actual physical location of the Applicant.
-The legal jurisdiction of the Applicant is requested in the certificate request forms discussed in item 2 below.
+See item 7 in Step 2 below.
+DigiCert Registration Personnel may change this data to ensure that it matches the confirmed physical address of the organization.
+The legal jurisdiction of the Applicant is requested in the certificate request forms discussed in item 3 below.